Mous Lamrabat

-Moustapha "Mous" Lamrabat (born 1983) is a Moroccan-born Belgian photographer, of Moroccan and Flemish descent.
+Moustapha "Mous" Lamrabat (born 1983) is a Moroccan-born Belgian photographer, of Moroccan descent, identifying als Flemish-Moroccan.
 He is known for both fashion photography under Studio Mousmous, and fine art photography.

 Biography

 Lamrabat was born in Temsaman, northern Morocco; at the age of 2 his family moved to Belgium.
 He grew up in Sint-Niklaas in a family of nine children.

 He studied interior design at Royal Academy of Fine Arts (KASK) in Ghent and graduated in 2009.
 He is self taught in the field of photography.